jamesplease/lrud/README.md

 A [Hook](https://reactjs.org/docs/hooks-intro.html) that returns the [FocusStore](#focusstore).
 Typically, you should not need to use this hook.

+One use-case for this hook is attaching the `focusStore` to the window when developing, which can be useful for debugging purposes.

 ```js
 import { useFocusStoreDangerously } from '@please/lrud';